 What is a stakeholder?

 Until a few years ago, only a “shareholder”, or stockholder, was considered an important voice in the decisions of a company.
-This has been revised for a long time for some of us, but the reviewing and expansion of this list of actors is new among more traditional companies.
-Stakeholders or “bearers of interest”, in a very literal translation, can be as broad a group as customers, suppliers, the surrounding community, the government, strategic institutions, employees, shareholders.
+This has been revised for a long time for some of us, but the reviewing and expansion of this list of actors are new actions among more traditional companies.
+Stakeholders or “bearers of interest”, in a very literal translation, can be as broad a group as customers, suppliers, the surrounding community, the government, strategic institutions, employees, and shareholders.
 This list of actors will depend on the nature, type, and complexity of each project.

 Dialogue with vulnerable communities

 Raízes’ activities included the mapping and characterization of the bonds and feelings of the evacuees with the territory and the prospecting of their expectations regarding the future.
-The work was carried out through a deep and sensitive listening with the communities, generating real and qualitative data.
+The work was carried out through deep and sensitive listening with the communities, generating real and qualitative data.

-Dialoguing with traditional communities
+Dialogue with traditional communities

-The aim here was to we share a little bit of Raízes’ performance with social dialogue and the listening process with traditional and vulnerable communities.
+The aim here was to share a little bit of Raízes’ performance with social dialogue and the listening process with traditional and vulnerable communities.
 The tools and strategies we adopt are analyzed on a case-by-case basis, identified in the initial mapping with our team of experts.
-Is it the same in the projects and places you know?
+Is this the same in the projects and places you know?